excalidraw/rfcs/active-rfcs/0000-tables.md

 ## For Virtual Cell Elements

-When `cells` are virtual elements which are just rendered on canvas but physically they don't exist in json?
-This will definately simplify the data structure, however there are some unknowns listed below.
+When `cells` are virtual elements which are just rendered on canvas but physically they don't exist as separate text elements?
+This will definately simplify the data structure, however there are some unknowns listed below which needs to be evaluated before we move with this approach.

 - With above approach of virtual elements, how will impact the overall performance of interacting with tables since we heavily rely on actual elements ?
 - Need to verify if this approach is feasable with current state of TextWYSIWYG